thedevdojo/auth-website/content/docs/getting-started.md

 ---
-title: Getting Started with Static
+title: Getting Started with DevDojo Auth
-description: This is the introduction and getting started seciton of the Static documentation.
+description: This is the introduction and getting started seciton of the DevDojo Auth documentation.
 slug: 'getting-started'
 nextTitle: 'Installation'
 nextURL: '/docs/install'